 Nominated: "Best Instrumental Piano Album of 2008" at the Lifestyle Music Awards.
-David’s landmark tenth CD, Adoration, contains David's beautiful renditions of fifteen favorite hymns, including Be Still My Soul, How Great Thou Art and Amazing Grace.
+David’s landmark tenth CD, Adoration, contains David's beautiful renditions of fifteen favorite hymns, including Come Thou Fount of Every Blessing, Be Still My Soul, Just as I Am, How Great Thou Art, Amazing Grace and others.
 Recorded at the famous Piano Haven studio in Seattle, WA.

 Purchase MP3 album/songs via Amazon.com

 Listen to full-length songs on the album to give you an idea of what to expect!

 |01.
 Prelude: There is a Fountain||Purchase on iTunes||Add Sheet Music|

 |02.
 Come Thou Fount of Every Blessing||Purchase on iTunes||Add Sheet Music|

 |03.
 My Jesus, I Love Thee||Purchase on iTunes||Add Sheet Music|

 |04.
 Great is Thy Faithfulness||Purchase on iTunes||Add Sheet Music|